keelyzglenn/portfolio/README.md

 ## Description

-_{This project displays my ability to impliment the lessons learned during week 1 at Epicodus.
+_This project displays my ability to impliment the lessons learned during week 1 at Epicodus.
 In this repository, you will find multiple html files and a css file that link together.
-This project describes my past projects from week one, as well as a brief "About Me"}_
+This project describes my past projects from week one, as well as a brief "About Me"_

 ## Setup/Installation Requirements